Nikolay Alexeyev: Reputation and awards

-On 14 May 2009 Radio Free Europe Radio Liberty called Nikolay Alexeyev "A Man of the week" after the organisation of the Slavic Pride during the "Eurovision Song Contest" final in Moscow.
+On 14 May 2009, Radio Free Europe Radio Liberty called Alexeyev "A Man of the week" after the organisation of the Slavic Pride during the "Eurovision Song Contest" final in Moscow.

-In July 2010 Nikolay Alexeyev received "A Hero Award" in international nomination presented by Vancouver Pride Society.
-On 1 August 2010 he was a grand marshal of Vancouver Gay Parade, heading the march in white navy uniform with the logo of Moscow Pride.
-The interview with Nikolay Alexeyev was published by the leading Canadian LGBT newspaper Xtra.com.
+In July 2010, Alexeyev received "A Hero Award" in international nomination presented by Vancouver Pride Society.
+On 1 August 2010, he was a grand marshal of Vancouver Gay Parade, heading the march in white navy uniform with the logo of Moscow Pride.
+The interview with Alexeyev was published by the leading Canadian LGBT newspaper Xtra.com.
 During his stay in Vancouver he also took part in two TV shows on local ShawTV explaining the situation for LGBT rights in Russia.

-In December 2010 Romanian LGBT portal Angelicuss.com named Nikolay Alexeyev as "A Man of the Year 2010".
+In December 2010, Romanian LGBT portal Angelicuss.com named Alexeyev as "A Man of the Year 2010".
 According to the publication, he is "one of the most respected human rights activist in the world and he is a model to us for his determination and self sacrifice.
 Nikolai is a symbol of dignity maintained against the waves of hatred which drown Russia".

-Nikolay Alexeyev is known to be a personal friend of German Bundestag member Volker Beck, British gay rights activist Peter Tatchell, President of IDAHO Committee Louis-Georges Tin, writer and Oscar Wilde's grandson Merlin Holland.
+Alexeyev is known to be a personal friend of German Bundestag member Volker Beck, British gay rights activist Peter Tatchell, President of IDAHO Committee Louis-Georges Tin, writer and Oscar Wilde's grandson Merlin Holland.
 He was also a friend of Jacques Teyssier.